 Resources To Help You Become A Better Investor

 Buy This, Not That is an instant Wall Street Journal bestseller.
 The book helps you make more optimal investing decisions using a risk-appropriate framework by age and work experience.
 Arm yourself with the knowledge you need so your money will work harder for you.
+Pick up a copy on sale at Amazon today.

 For more nuanced personal finance content, join 55,000+ others and sign up for the free Financial Samurai newsletter and posts via e-mail.
 Financial Samurai is one of the largest independently-owned personal finance sites that started in 2009.